 Before we take a look closer at the differences among these platforms, let’s discuss the benefits of building a site with a CMS.

 Building a Website with a CMS

 If you’re building a website for your business, then you may be considering using a content management system (CMS).
 A CMS platform will allow you to create, manage, and modify a website without coding it from scratch.
 That’s great news for those of us who aren’t web developers, designers, or all that tech-savvy.

 With approximately 300 platforms on the market today, selecting the right CMS for your business can seem overwhelming.
 When evaluating different platforms, you’ll want to consider their software type, user-friendliness, security, community, documentation and support, customization options, and performance, among other factors.

-As a a proprietary CMS, HubSpot does not release the source code to the public and you have to pay to use the software.
+As a proprietary CMS, HubSpot does not release the source code to the public, and you have to pay to use the software.
 The other three platforms are open-source, which means their software is free to download, use, and modify as you like.
-However, there are other costs associated with building a site on these platforms, including but not limited to domain name registration and hosting.
+However, there are other costs associated with building a site on these platforms, including domain name registration and hosting.

 While WordPress, Joomla, and Drupal share these and many more similarities, they take unique approaches to building and maintaining websites and, therefore, attract different kinds of users.

 Let’s begin exploring those differences by comparing the market share of each of these open-source platforms below.
 Then we'll compare their features with those of the HubSpot CMS.

 HubSpot vs. WordPress vs. Joomla vs. Drupal